dschulmeist/ada-template-website/index.md

 <!-- COUNTRY -->
 # Production Country

-Know that we know that budget and [insert previous section names] arent'the only factors that contribute to a movie's success, let us take a look at the global landscape of the movie industry.
+Know that we know that budget, oscar, and movie timing arent'the only factors that contribute to a movie's success, let us take a look at the global landscape of the movie industry.

 <canvas id="countryBarChart" width="400" height="200"></canvas>
 <script src="https://cdn.jsdelivr.net/npm/chart.js"></script>